Quantum Late-Time Decay and Channel Dependence

-\textit{Interpretation/2: multichannel decay at late times.} The two detectors measure the same exponential lifetime $\tau$ but different power law coefficients, see Table 2.
-Now, for the QM interpretation to be attainable, it should, at least qualitatively, explain this feature.
-To this end, we first note that in molecular fluorescence, the relevant electronic states are $S_{0}$ (ground singlet state) and $S_{1}$ (first excited singlet state) \cite{lakowicz}.
-After absorption and rapid vibrational relaxation, the molecule resides in the lowest vibrational level of $S_{1}$.
-This is a \textquotedblleft narrow\textquotedblright\ initial state.
-Fluorescence corresponds to the radiative transition $S_{1}\;\rightarrow\ S_{0}$, but the final state is not unique: the electron may decay into any of the many vibrational sublevels of $S_{0}$.
+The two detectors measure the same exponential lifetime $\tau_1$ but different power law coefficients, see Table \ref{data-analysis table 3}.
+Now, for the QM interpretation to be attainable, it should, at least qualitatively, explain this result.
+To this end, we note that within the aforementioned transition $S_{1}\;\rightarrow\ S_{0}$, the final state is not unique: the electron may decay into any of the many vibrational sublevels of $S_{0}$ , with relative intensities determined by Franck--Condon factors \cite{lakowicz,Khanna2024}.
 Each such transition emits a photon with energy $E_{\gamma} =E(S_{1},v=0)-E(S_{0},v_{i}),$ where $i$ labels a level in $S_{0} $ \cite{Zhuang2011,Manian2021}.

 The relative intensity at each photon energy is given by the overlap of wave functions (the emission being stronger for larger overlaps).
 The total decay width of the excited state is the sum of the partial widths into all available channels, $\Gamma_{\text{tot}}=\sum_{i}\Gamma_{i},$ with each $\Gamma_{i}$ corresponding to decay into one specific level.
 In the case of exponential decay, the intensity of a given decay channel is given by $I_i(t) \propto (\Gamma_i/\Gamma)e^{-\Gamma t}$, see e.g. \cite{Giacosa:2011xa,delaMadrid:2015ooa}.